What are Medical Practice Loans?

 If you would rather have access to funds you can get when you need them rather than a lump sum you immediately have to start paying back, consider a line of credit.

-If you need to purchase medical equipment, there are specific equipment loans to help you.
-The equipment you’re purchasing is the collateral to secure the loan, which may qualify you for a lower interest rate.
+If you need to purchase medical equipment, there are specific equipment financing options to help you.
+The equipment you’re purchasing is the collateral to secure the equipment financing, which may qualify you for a lower interest rate.

-Opening and running a medical facility, while potentially lucrative, can be costly.
-Having the right financing solution can ensure that cash flows steadily and you can take advantage of opportunities for growth.
+Running an existing practice or opening a new one, while potentially lucrative, can be costly.
+Having the right medical practice funding solution can ensure that cash flows steadily and you can take advantage of opportunities for growth.

 - SBA Loans